ConsenSys/doc.pantheon/docs/HowTo/Find-and-Connect/Configuring-Ports.md

-description: Ports must be exposed appropriately to enable communication
+description: Hyperledger Besu ports must be exposed appropriately to enable communication
 <!--- END of page meta data -->

 # Configuring Ports

 Ports must be exposed appropriately to enable communication.
-An example port configuration for a Besu node on AWS is:
+An example port configuration for a Hyperledger Besu node on AWS is:

 ![Port Configuration](../../images/PortConfiguration.png)